 See our symptoms page for more information, or browse the different types of worms to see whether your child’s own symptoms line up.

 Treat the infection as early as possible with COMBANTRIN® or COMBANTRIN®-1, and don’t forget to treat yourself and the whole family.
 Treating just one member of the family for their worm infection and neglecting to treat the others may allow for reinfestation as threadworms are highly contagious.
-If you spot the signs and symptoms of a threadworm infection in one family member, be sure to act fast and treat everyone living in the house – including Mum and Dad!
+If you spot the signs and symptoms of a threadworm infection in one family member, be sure to act fast and treat everyone living in the house – including adults!
 You should also follow up this initial treatment with another dose about two to four weeks later if symptoms persist; to be sure the entire infection is gone.
 The faster a worm infection can be identified and treated, the faster kids can get back to having fun and being themselves!

 Yes, they can!
 Though children are more likely to contract threadworm infections, due in large part to their close social interaction and physical play and generally less entrenched patterns of personal hygiene (hand washing etc.).
 Adults can also pick up the infections if one of their children is infected.
 Sometimes threadworm infections aren’t picked up in other family members because not everyone will exhibit symptoms (especially adults) – so it’s crucial to be on the safe side and treat everyone at the same time.